 Shriver is the recipient of the 2014 BBC National Short Story Award, and her work has been translated into more than thirty languages.
 She has written more than once about sports (tennis in Double Fault, snooker in The Post-Birthday World).
-Her next novel, The Motion of the Body Through Space, scheduled for 2020, addresses the contemporary cult of exercise.
+Her next novel, The Motion of the Body Through Space, scheduled for release in May 2020, addresses the contemporary cult of exercise.

 She lives in London and Brooklyn, New York.